IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

 ## **Part 2: Ensure the Liberty Collective is deployed**

-Liberty dynamic routing requires a Liberty Collective, and the application servers which host the applications used in the labs are members of the Liberty collective.
+Liberty dynamic routing requires a Liberty Collective, and the application servers which host the applications used in the labs to be members of the Liberty collective.
 The learning module for creating the Liberty collective is “Lab_1020”.

 In this section you will ensure that a Liberty administrative collective is available, and the application servers are deployed to the collective.